uw-cmg/StructOpt/docs/examples.rst

 ::

+   module load lammps-31Jan14
+   module load compile/intel
+   module load mpi/intel/openmpi-1.10.2
-   python $STRUCTOPT_HOME/structopt/genetic.py structopt.in.json
+   python $STRUCTOPT_HOME/structopt/optimizers/genetic.py structopt.in.json

 In a parallel environment with N processors, StructOpt can be run with the following command

 ::

-   mpirun -n N python $STRUCTOPT_HOME/structopt/genetic.py structopt.in.json
+   mpirun -n N python $STRUCTOPT_HOME/structopt/optimizers/genetic.py structopt.in.json

 The output will exist in the folder the command was run from